PladsElsker/comfyui-krita/README.md

 ## ⚠️ WIP
 This project is in active development.

+## 🎲 Why another ComfyUI-Krita extension?
+### ComfyUI is already a UI

+If you try to port some features of the UI of ComfyUI to Krita through a Krita extension, a few things can happen:
+- `Feature drift` → New UI features in ComfyUI take longer to be ported to the Krita extension
+- `Feature masking` → Some useful features like live previews and workflow progress can become inaccessible
+- `Dependency hell` → It can be tempting to force users to install unrelated tools and models, even when they don't intend to use them
+- Etc.

+Instead of reinventing the wheel (and maintaining it), we can use **the best of both worlds**.

+### Minimal.
+Feature complete.
+A seemless link.
+Existing ComfyUI-Krita extensions tend to do both **too much** and **too little**.
+An idiomatic extension:
+- Avoids unnecessary dependencies
+- Preserves native features of both Krita and ComfyUI
+- Respects user workflows without intrusive overrides

 ## 🔨 Scope of the project
 ### Krita
 - [x] Requires only a running and accessible ComfyUI server